bjoern-janson/representation-elasticity/README.md

 ```

 Architect Intelligence is not proposed as a new AI architecture.
 It is proposed as a hypothesis about the dynamics of adaptive systems that continually improve their representations under external constraints.
+Can this framework make a prediction that existing theories would not make?

 ---